Getting Started Guide

 Every unit you sell has its own label.
 It’s best to have a dedicated space to label all products, both as new product packages come into the store and as you sell product to customers.
 And also keep a separate printer for every terminal so you decrease risk in labeling the wrong product.
 Don’t skimp on this.

 This refers to all the different software you’ll be using.
 You’ll have a POS specific to the cannabis industry, that’s a given.
 But what other tech do you want in your store?
 Digital menus?
-Interactive kiosks?
+Self-service dispensary kiosks?
 Loyalty programs?
 Order ahead or delivery?

 These other capabilities can add to the aesthetic of your store, build your brand/image, increase customer experience and can build loyalty and revenues.
-There are many cannabis-specific technology partners to consider.
+There are many cannabis software options to consider.
 Make sure they all work with your hardware and point of sale software.

 Choose a cannabis retail POS system for your dispensary

-As you enter this part of the process of opening your dispensary, be honest with yourself: How well do you understand technology?
+As you enter this part of the process of opening a dispensary, be honest with yourself: How well do you understand technology?

 What to look for in a cannabis POS: